itsvipa/zzish-developer-docs/docs/modules.md

 Dependency: Dashboard and Activities modules

 ###**Class management**
 Teachers use the learning hub to create classrooms and add learners.
 The learners then login through the Zzish App Login within your App.
 They are able to select themselves from the class list.
-When the teacher is logged into the learning hub, they can monitor live progress of all the learner's interactions.
+When the teacher is logged into the learning hub, they can monitor the live progress of all the learner's interactions.

 ###**Content management**
 Our Content Module will allow you to manage all of your cloud content and your individual user's content in one place.
 You can easily push custom/new content through our web interface.